Flutter Performance: Top 10 Best Practices

 The app performance can also be measured with Flutter performance benchmark tests, which are done via integration testing.
 The tests show such metrics as startup time, battery usage and jank (skipped frames).

-Avoid costly build method
+Avoid overloading build method

 The repetitive and costly build() method consumes excessive CPU power.
 This can happen if you use a large Widget with a large build() function.
 It is better to split such a Widget into smaller ones based on encapsulation and how they change.
 For example, localize the setState() call to the part of the subtree (in other words, a child of a node) that requires UI changes.
 If setState() is called too high in the tree, it rebuilds all descendent widgets of the tree.